π Syllabus

 - All course materials are provided through this website

-- Reading quizzes and the exam are taken through Gradescope
+- Reading quizzes are taken through Gradescope

 - Assignments and the final are submitted through Gradescope